About President Howard

 - While on active duty, Howard served as intelligence operations and plans officer with the elite Joint Special Operations Command (JSOC)

 Dr. Howard is married to Barbara Noble Howard, from Johannesburg, South Africa.
-Barbara is a Temple University graduate, Executive Director of the Impact Young Lives Foundation, a member of the Virginia War Memorial Board of Directors, and a Trustee of the Virginia Museum of Fine Arts.
+Barbara is a Temple University graduate, Director of the Impact Young Lives Foundation, a member of the Virginia War Memorial Board of Directors, and a Trustee of the Virginia Museum of Fine Arts.
 They have two sons, Cohen and Joshua.
-Cohen is a rising junior at Sewanee: The University of the South, and Joshua is a rising senior at Episcopal High School
+Cohen is a senior at Sewanee: The University of the South, and Joshua is a freshman at Middlebury College.